site-prism/site_prism-all_there/README.md

 Then you can perform the above checks using the global config.

+## Troubleshooting

-> NB: Mixing and matching the global config won't work - To come in v3!
+Mixing and matching the global config won't work - To come in v3!

 Happy Testing / Developing!